| |

 Things to look for:

-• Standard handles vs gear technology: I had loppers with standard handles for years but found I didn’t have quite enough leverage to be able to cut some of those larger branches.
-Then, I bought a set with gear technology and the difference was astounding to me.
-If you know you’ll need to cut larger branches, just go ahead and invest in the gear technology.
+• Standard handles vs gear technology: I had loppers with standard handles for years but didn’t have enough leverage to cut some of those larger branches.
+Then, I bought a set with gear technology, and the difference was astounding.
+If you know you’ll need to cut larger branches, go ahead and invest in the gear technology.

 • Handle length: The longer the handle, the more space you need to store and the heavier and more awkward the loppers will be.
 On the other hand, longer handles mean you can reach farther to cut branches, and have more leverage for cutting.
-I actually have a set that has adjustable handle length which I find to be a happy medium.
+I have a set with adjustable handle length, which I find a happy medium.

 Extended pruning shears, or loppers, being used to cut a larger branch.